FWGNA > Species Accounts > Pleuroceridae > Leptoxis carinata

 > Ecology & Life History

 Stewart & Garcia (2002) reported that topographic complexity of substratum (i.e., rock abundance) was the primary cause of local variation in Leptoxis carinata densities and total biomass in a Virginia piedmont stream.
-Density and biomass were greatest in topographically complex plots with boulders and cobble that provide ideal foraging habitat for these periphyton scrapers, as well as refuge from high-flow events.
-In such environments, Leptoxis carinata densities can exceed 500 individuals per square meter, and this species can constitute more than 80% of total macroinvertebrate biomass (Miller 1985; Stewart and Garcia 2002; Stewart and Dillon 2004).
-In addition to grazing on rock-inhabiting diatoms and other algae, L. carinata can obtain energy and nutrients through shredding leaves (Dillon & Davis 1991, Dillon 2000).
+Density and biomass were greatest in topographically complex plots with boulders and cobble that provide foraging habitat, as well as refuge from high-flow events.
+In such environments, Leptoxis carinata densities can exceed 500 individuals per square meter, or more than 80% of total macroinvertebrate biomass (Miller 1985; Stewart and Garcia 2002; Stewart and Dillon 2004).
+In addition to grazing on epilithic diatoms and other algae, L. carinata can obtain energy and nutrients through shredding leaves (Dillon & Davis 1991, Dillon 2000).

 > Taxonomy & Systematics

 Dillon & Robinson (2009) nominated L. carinata as one of the "snails the dinosaurs saw," suggesting on the basis of DNA sequence data that populations of these snails may date to the Appalachian orogeny (see my essay of 16Mar09 from the link below.)
-The data offered in that paper suggested that the nomen Leptoxis dilatata (Conrad 1835), applied for many years to trans-Appalachian Leptoxis populations in the New River, is a junior synonym of L. carinata.
+Their analysis also suggested the nomen Leptoxis dilatata (Conrad 1835), applied for many years to trans-Appalachian Leptoxis populations in the New River, is a junior synonym of L. carinata.

 > Essays